An865/MyFlixAngularClient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

+## Features
+- Allows users to see a list of all movies in the database
+- Allows users to see a list of all movies in the database
+- Allows users to get detailed information about a single movie by movie title
+- Allows users to get detailed information about a genre by genre name
+- Allows users to get detailed information about a director by name
+- Allows new users to create an user account
+- Allows existing users to update their user info or to delete their account
+- Allows existing users to add or remove movies to/from their list of favorites

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.